ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 From swagger UI we  can able to invoke API's.
 Please use the poroper data to invoke.
 Please refer the user guide .

-Future improvement ( Please note because of time contraint I couldn't able to implement few items below)
+<-------Future improvement ( Please note because of time contraint I couldn't able to implement few items below)---->

 Spring Client config with docker.
 Tried to implement it, But having some issues with container to container communication- Disabled the faeture in this app